wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ### Lower Password security risks

 Users tend to have same passwords and usernames for many applications.
-This may pose a huge security risk as it becomes easy to hack into the user's account in every application.
-Instead, if the user is provided with an identity by OpenID provider, it reduces the risk of hacking into all the accounts.
-If the security is anyhow compromised, the user has to only change password to the identity provider and the data stays secure.
+This may pose a huge security risk.
+Applications that delegate identity verification to an OpenID provider, negate this risk.

+### Simple Sign-up process

+WaveMaker developer is provided with ability to delegate authentication to OpenID providers like Google, Facebook, Okta, Auth0 or any other OpenID standards based provider.
+This allows application users to login with a single click.
+This removes the efforts and time that user spends to feed the redundant information to use an application.

 ## Steps to start OpenID Configuration